Bridgit Mendler: Entrepreneurship

 In 2023, Mendler and her husband founded Northwood Space, a satellite data startup.
 The venture-backed company, where she is CEO, is based in El Segundo, California, and intends to mass produce satellite ground stations.
 Mendler told CNBC that the idea for the company was conceived during her stay in New Hampshire during the COVID-19 lockdowns.
 She said that "While everybody else was making their sourdough starters, we were building antennas out of random crap we could find at Home Depot.
 For me, why the ground-side matters is because it actually is about bringing the impacts of space home to people."

 In an article for Hero magazine with Lemonade Mouth co-star Naomi Scott, Mendler explained her career shift: "I think I started to feel a bit of that disconnect with what I was doing in my day-to-day, in entertainment and started to put out feelers into more of the research domain.
 Then visiting the MIT media lab, I just felt like it was such fertile territory to explore something about an impact that would go into a different space, and beyond.
-I palpably remember that point in the transition, because music is always my first love, I love it so deeply, but I remember being at South by Southwest and just feeling… Lonely.
+I palpably remember that point in the transition, because music is always my first love, I love it so deeply, but I remember being at South by Southwest and just feeling...
+Lonely.
 Finding your artistic community can be so hard."

 Northwood launched with $6.3 million in funding from investors including the Founders Fund and Andreessen Horowitz.
 In 2025, Mendler reported to Bloomberg that Northwood had raised $30 million.
+The company later raised $100 million in 2026.